 Schedule Your Consultation

 The only way to receive an accurate price quote is to call us and come in for a consultation, and we can give you a specific price for your case.
-Please call us at Chicago Oral Surgery and Implant Center Phone Number (312) 620-1926 to schedule your consultation.
+Please call us at Chicago Oral Surgery - West Loop Phone Number (312) 620-1926 to schedule your consultation.